Azareal/Gosora/README.md

 * github.com/fsnotify/fsnotify A library for watching events on the file system.

+* More items to come here, our dependencies are going through a lot of changes, and I'll be documenting those soon ;)

 # Bundled Plugins

 There are several plugins which are bundled with the software by default.
 These cover various common tasks which aren't common enough to clutter the core with or which have competing implementation methods (E.g. plugin_markdown vs plugin_bbcode for post mark-up).